How to Make a Directional Sign

 Make Your Signs

-With all the stay at home restrictions in place right now, I knew I had to be creative and use what I have here at home.
-I rummaged through the barn and found an old pallet and had my husband cut them into similar shape arrows.
+I don’t like to spend money on easy projects, so I got creative and used what I have here at home.
+I rummaged through the barn and found an old pallet and had my husband cut it into similar shape arrows.

 Pick Your Place/Names